chenz16/path_planning/README.md

 	    }

-    3) Then i collected the road information, particually for the lane of ego vehicle and the front vehicle speed at different lanes.
+3) Collect the road information, particually for the lane of ego vehicle and the front vehicle speed at different lanes.

 		    int ego_lane = map.find_lane(ego.d);